Last Updated on January 12, 2021 by Nazmin Sarker

 - ice cubes (optional)

-- Pour all the ingredients in a blender barring the ice cream.
+- Pour all the ingredients into a blender barring the ice cream.

 - Turn it on and blend till smooth.

-- Pour the blended mixture in tall glasses.
+- Pour the blended mixture into tall glasses.

 - Gently place a scoop of the ice cream in the milkshake.